 9. Online Profile

 As for your CV, make sure it isn’t overly dense.
-Recruiters like a succinct CV that neatly describes your professional experience and achievements.
+Recruiters like a succinct resume that neatly describes your professional experience and achievements.

 10. Stay Motivated Throughout Your Journey

-Preparing for the Amazon onsite interview can be challenging and exhausting.
+Amazon on-site interview preparation can be challenging and exhausting.
 To avoid burnout, resort to doing things that keep you motivated.
 Physical exercise, sports, yoga, and meditation are superb ways to stay on course with vigor.

-Let’s now list down a few practice questions that have been repeatedly asked in Amazon onsite interviews in recent years to give you an idea about what to expect in your interview with Amazon.
+Let’s now practice Amazon interview questions that have been repeatedly asked in on-site interviews in recent years to give you an idea about what to expect.